 Finding Your RN Specialty: Become a Travel Nurse

 Registered nurses (or RNs) traditionally work with patients in a hospital or clinic close to where they live.
 However, there are different types of nurses that work in a variety of other settings.
-Given the current health and social climate of the world today, more and more nurses are going into travel nursing to help in the areas that need it most.
+Given the current health and social climate, more and more nurses are going into travel nursing to help in the areas that need it most.

 If you think you may want to travel to different parts of the country and the world, a career as a travel nurse may be the right RN specialty for you.
 Learn more about travel nurses, why they’re important, and how these nurses play a critical role in helping to improve healthcare in areas in need.
 This role is especially suited for nurses who enjoy traveling to new cities and countries, relish in the freedom and flexibility to choose where they work, and flourish professionally with new learning opportunities.